Collaborative to Combat the Illegal Trade in Turtles (CCITT)

 Working Together to Save Our Wild Turtles

 The Collaborative to Combat the Illegal Trade in Turtles (CCITT) was formed in 2018 with the mission of advancing efforts to better understand, prevent, and eliminate the illegal collection and trade of North America’s native turtles.
-The CCITT is composed mostly of state and federal, and tribal agency biologists and law enforcement, with additional members from academia and non-governmental organizations.
-It is a priority of the group to build professional relationships between law enforcement, biologists, and social scientists to address needs associated with illegal trade in turtles.
+The CCITT strives to build a cross-disciplinary and multi-sectoral network of conservation professionals dedicated to addressing the challenges that stem from illegal collection and trade.
+Our membership is composed of wildlife law enforcement, biologists, legal experts, social scientists, communication experts, and other professionals.

 In 2020, CCITT joined with PARC’s Turtle Network Team to maximize our ability to achieve the mission of the group.
 The group has increased awareness of illegal trade in turtles nationally which has resulted in more resources being dedicated to law enforcement, stronger regulations, and confiscation response and repatriation (returning animals back to the wild).